Rachin Ravindra

-Rachin Ravindra (born 18 November 1999) is a New Zealand international cricketer.
-He made his international debut for the New Zealand cricket team in September 2021.
+Rachin Ravindra (born 18 November 1999) is a New Zealand professional cricketer who bats left-handed and bowls left-arm orthodox spin.
+He represents the New Zealand national team and Wellington.
+As of June 2026, he is signed with the Washington Freedom in Major League Cricket (MLC) and the Kolkata Knight Riders in the Indian Premier League (IPL).

 Early life

 Rachin Ravindra was born in Wellington on 18 November 1999 to parents from Bangalore, Karnataka.
-His father Ravi Krishnamurthy, a software architect, played club-level cricket in Bengaluru before settling in New Zealand in 1997.
-Rachin Ravindra's first name was reported to be a portmanteau of the first names of Rahul Dravid and Sachin Tendulkar, but his father, while acknowledging the portmanteau, dismissed it as coincidence.
-His grandfather Balakrishna Adiga is an educationist and former principal of Vijaya College, Bengaluru.
-Ravindra began his cricket journey after being influenced by Sachin Tendulkar since childhood.
+His father Ravi Krishnamurthy, a software architect, played club-level cricket in Bangalore before settling in New Zealand in 1997.
+His grandfather Balakrishna Adiga is an educationist and former principal of Vijaya College.

-Rachin Ravindra began playing cricket in Wellington at the age of five, and travelled to India every year to play club cricket for Hutt Hawks Cricket Club, run by his father.
-He grew up playing junior cricket for Hutt District cricket.
+Rachin began his cricket journey after being influenced by Sachin Tendulkar since childhood.
+He began playing cricket in Wellington at the age of five, and travelled to India every year to play club cricket for Hutt Hawks Cricket Club, run by his father.